antvis/G6/packages/site/docs/manual/getting-started/step-by-step.en.md

 For a more detailed introduction to the concepts of G6, you can refer to [Core Concepts](/en/manual/core-concept/graph).

-Detailed explanations of configuration items such as elements, layouts, and plugins can be found in the [API](/en/api).
+Detailed explanations of options such as elements, layouts, and plugins can be found in the [API](/en/api).